Author

 Richard Capel

-Richard Capel (1586–1656) was an English Puritan divine and pastor of Dedham in Essex who gained prominence for his practical theology addressing the spiritual struggles of ordinary believers.
-His work *Tentations: Their Nature, Danger, and Cure* exemplifies the Puritan concern with pastoral care and the psychology of temptation, offering systematic guidance on resisting spiritual trials during a period of religious and political upheaval in seventeenth-century England.
-Capel's writings contributed significantly to the development of Puritan casuistry and the broader Protestant tradition of introspective piety.
+Richard Capel (1586–1656) was an English Puritan divine and pastor of Dedham in Essex who gained prominence during the early seventeenth century for his practical theology and pastoral care.
+His work *Tentations: Their Nature, Danger, Cure* exemplifies the Puritan concern with spiritual combat and the psychology of temptation, offering systematic guidance to believers navigating doubt and spiritual trial during a period of religious and political upheaval.
+Capel's theological writings reflect the broader Puritan emphasis on experiential piety and the internalized struggle of conscience that characterized Reformed Protestantism in early modern England.

 Works in the Library